← AI Operations Tools

 The model depreciates like a truck.
 The data and verifiers appreciate like land under the depot.
 Invest in the appreciating side.

-Use commodity models (they are the truck - replaceable, depreciating).
-Build proprietary verifiers and data pipelines (they are the land - unique, compounding).
+Use commodity models (they're the truck - replaceable, depreciating).
+Build proprietary verifiers and data pipelines (they're the land - typically unique, compounding).
 The Quadrant Shifting playbook tells you what to build.
 The construction spread tells you whether it pencils out and where it ranks.